http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 PYTHON=python

-There are currently two targets supported:
+Two targets are currently supported:

 > cd AROS/documentation